allan-tulane/sp25-recitation-04-trick491/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+When multiple threads try to update the shared counts dictionary concurrently, they may read and write the same key simultaneously, creating data conflicts between threads and leading to incorrect counts.

 ## Part 2: Sentiment analysis